Colors: Black, Red

 MSRP: $1,799 (factory standard)

-Ever since I was young I always a PC that could run the latest games.
+Ever since I was young I always wanted a PC that could run the latest games.
 Who would have known that today would be that day?
-The M17x is the most powerful gaming laptop (or laptop period) available on the market.
+The M17x is one of the most powerful gaming laptop (or laptop period) available on the market.
 Alienware has always strived to provide the highest tech and smooth running systems to date.
 This is well worth the $1800 so let’s get started from the beginning

 Out of the Box